 Property and equipment are stated at cost, less accumulated depreciation and amortization.
+Land is not depreciated.
 The Company provides for depreciation on a straight-line basis over the estimated useful lives of the assets.
-Computer and related equipment is generally depreciated over eighteen months to three years and furniture and fixtures are generally depreciated over three to five years.
+The depreciable assets that comprise the Company's owned headquarters classified as Buildings are being depreciated over lives ranging from ten to sixty years.
+Computer and related equipment is generally depreciated over eighteen months to three years and furniture and fixtures are generally depreciated over three to twelve years.
 Leasehold improvements are amortized over the shorter of the useful life of the improvement or the term of the related lease.
 Expenditures for routine maintenance and repairs are charged against operations.
 Major replacements, improvements and additions are capitalized.